Free Methodist Church USA "let there be light" with Dove-Flame Mark. Orange and Blue.

 Love God.
 Love People.
 Make Disciples.
 Won’t you be my neighbor?

-Bishop Matt Whitehead oversees Free Methodist ministries in the Western United States and also in Africa.
-He was elected the lead bishop of the Free Methodist Church – USA at General Conference 2019.
+Bishop Emeritus Matt Whitehead was elected the lead bishop of the Free Methodist Church – USA at General Conference 2019 and served through July 2023.
 He previously served more than 20 years as the superintendent of the Pacific Northwest Conference after 17 years as a local church pastor.